ANNUAL, SIX-WEEK TRAINING PROGRAM

 Women Who Weld has a 100% program completion rate and 100% program to employment rate!

-Samantha has been a welder for 4 years and created Women Who Weld in 2014.
-Samantha holds a Master in Urban Planning from the University of Michigan and is the Founder of Farr Side, a Planning and Economic Development firm in Detroit.
-Prior to receiving her master's degree, Samantha was the Senior Business Development Manager at an advertising technology startup in New York City.
+Samantha has been a welder for 5 years and created Women Who Weld in 2014.
+Samantha holds a Master in Urban Planning from the University of Michigan and, prior to creating Women Who Weld, oversaw business development for and the successful acquisition of an advertising technology startup in New York City.

-Samantha intends to expand the Women Who Weld training programs to cities and towns across the country with a high demand for welders, so if you identify as a woman who wants to learn how to weld, please contact us.
+Women Who Weld is based in Detroit where Samantha leads intensive welding training programs to prepare women for full-time jobs, apprenticeships, or continuing education in the welding industry.
+Samantha also leads introductory workshops outside of Detroit, so if you are a woman who wants to learn how to weld, please contact us.
 No matter where you live, we would like to hear from you!

 Please contact us if you would like to sponsor a student or make a one-time or recurring tax-deductible donation (EIN 81-1245739) to support Women Who Weld.
 Your contribution will go toward our training programs and operations, and will help us reach hundreds of women each year.